 In the folk tradition, Patrick is known for blessing one place and cursing another.
 Such references reflect the bias of the author.
 It is said in Cork for example, that “St Patrick never visited Kerry.”
-Such a jibe may be directed at a particular class, publicans or innkeepers for example.
-Once when Patrick visited a tavern, he noticed that the landlady was giving short measure to all her customers.
+When Patrick visited a tavern, he noticed that the landlady was giving short measures to all her customers.

-Taking offense at this practice Patrick pointed out to her that the devil in the form of an ugly beast was hiding in the cellar and growing fat on her dishonesty.
+Taking offense, Patrick said to her that the devil in the form of an ugly beast was hiding in the cellar and growing fat on her dishonesty.
 She pleaded with the saint to banish the horrible beast.
-“Well Mrs,” said Patrick, “you’ll have to do that yourself by mending your ways.”
+“You’ll have to do that yourself by mending your ways,” said Patrick.

-A year or so later when he had occasion to visit the same tavern, he noticed that the glasses of whiskey were served full to the brim and overflowing.
-Patrick then took the landlady to see the fat devil in the cellar.
-There he was sure enough, but little more than skin and bone, and at the sight of Patrick he vanished in a flash of lightning.
+A year later when he visited the same tavern, he noticed that the glasses of whiskey were served full to the brim and overflowing.
+Patrick took the landlady to see the fat devil in the cellar but he was little more than skin and bone, and at the sight of Patrick he vanished in a flash of lightning.